 - a.
 The debris barrier piles appeared to be in satisfactory condition. - b.
 The cable was missing or broken in the center portion of the channel.
+The Middle seven barrier piles did not have a cable attached.
 The cable is should extend from end to end, attached at each post.